About the Research Data Service

 At any point in the journey, reskilling may be required.
 Our data training portfolio is extensive and will continue to grow.
 Talk to us (via the Contact box above) about postgraduate training requirements.
 Partner with us to develop the training you and your group need to thrive in a data-centric research environment.

 Research Data Management (RDM) refers to good practice in planning, collecting, storing, using, sharing and preserving the data generated in any research project.
 It is increasingly accepted that good data management practice offers a number of benefits to researchers, and that an obligation of the research institution is to provide support and infrastructure for its researchers' data.

 Both research funders and publishers increasingly expect that data resulting from research projects should be made available for scrutiny and re-use, whenever legal and ethical requirements allow.
 Where this is not possible, a public record of the data should be made available, such as in Pure, noting its location in a repository or other conditions of access.
 In most cases a version of the data should be kept safe and retrievable for a specified period of time after the end of the project.
 In all cases, the creation of a data management plan (DMP) can help to clarify what should become of the data, as well as how it should be handled during the life of the project.

 All of our work in creating and honing the service is based on the University's RDM Policy, passed by the Court in May, 2011.
-Our RDM steering group, led by Professor Peter Clarke, Physics and Astronomy, led us through three versions of our RDM Roadmap since 2012, now completed.
+Our Research Data Service steering group, led by Professor Andrew Millar, Biological Sciences, ensures service goals are fit for purpose with the University researcher community.